thaislba/apache_kafka/README.md

 ````
 cd /tmp/kafka-logs/
 ls
 ````

 **4. produce and consume messages**
-To strt producing messages it is important to call a shell responsible for that:
+To start producing messages it is important to call a shell responsible for that:
 ````
 bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my_topic
 ````